Resident Evil 6 (Xbox 360) Review

 Redemption

 When a series has been around as long as Resident Evil has, it’s easy to see the cracks that appear.
-It’s another thing all together when a developer addresses those cracks and then improves upon them effectively.
-Going into this review of RE6 I was going to give this series one last chance to evolve and keep me interested and the team at Capcom has succeeded in this task in every way.
-Despite crushing this game in a weekend for the purpose of writing this review I still had an amazing time with Resident Evil 6 for all 17 of those hours.
-The fun doesn’t stop there either.
+It’s another thing when a developer addresses those cracks and improves upon them effectively.
+Going into this review of I was going to give this series one last chance to evolve and keep me interested and the team at Capcom has succeeded in this task in every way.
+Despite crushing this game in a weekend to write this review, I still had a fantastic time with Resident Evil 6 for all 17 of those hours.
+The fun doesn’t stop there, either.
 There is an insane amount of replay value with this title.

 Resident Evil 6 (Xbox 360) Review 7